Wulandari18/MCMC-Thesis-Project/README.md

 Hello!

-I would like to share Markov Chain Monte Carlo (MCMC) code with Metropolis Hastings algorithm using Python programming language to fitting the rotation curve of galaxies.
-This code are written to finish my last project to get Bachelor and Master Degree from my institute last year.
+I would like to share the Markov Chain Monte Carlo (MCMC) code with the Metropolis-Hastings algorithm using Python programming language to fitting the rotation curve of galaxies.
+This code is written to finish my last project to get a Bachelor's and Master's Degree from my institute last year.

 To run this code you need the following packages:
-1. numpy
+1. NumPy
-2. scipy
+2. SciPy
 3. matplotlib (optional)

-Don't hesitate to contact me at wulanddarii18@gmail.com if any question about this code.
+Don't hesitate to contact me at wulanddarii18@gmail.com if any questions about this code.

 Enjoy it!